 Active Directory SSO (single sign-on) mode requires that UTM be joined to the Active Directory domain.
 Using Kerberos or NTLM, every web session is authenticated silently.
 The browser is prompted to provide a valid authentication token, which is validated against the AD server.
-If this process fails, or the account information is invalid, UTM will fall back to Basic User Authentication mode, and prompt the browser to request credentials from the user.
+If this process fails, or the account information is invalid, the Authentication fails and it depends of the Browser if a prompt will appear to request credentials from the user.
 Provided credentials are validated by the directory server.

 eDirectory SSO mode requires that UTM be configured with credentials to communicate with at least one eDirectory server within the eDirectory tree.
 UTM will then communicate with the directory server to track the IP address of all logged in users.
 When a web request is made by a client, the source is checked against all current logged in users.
 If no user is known to be logged in at the requesting client, then UTM will fallback to Basic User Authentication mode, and prompt the browser to request credentials from the user.
 Provided credentials are validated by the directory server.

 Apple OpenDirectory SSO mode requires to upload a MAC OSX single sign-on Kerberos keyfile.
 In this mode clients must have specified the web filter as HTTP proxy in their browser configuration.